Best Sleeping Pads for Backpacking of 2025

 We’re just going to level with you: sleeping outside isn’t as cushy as sleeping inside.
 (Shocking, we know.)

 Going car camping?
 There are thicker inflatable mattresses than will feel more like your mattress at home.
-See our guide to The Best Camping Mattresses.
+See our guide to Best Camping Mattresses.

 We create reader-supported, objective, independently-selected gear reviews.
 This story may contain affiliate links, which help fund our website.
 When you click on the links to purchase gear, we may get a commission, without costing you an extra cent.
 Thank you for supporting our work and mission of outdoor coverage for every body!
 Learn more.